craft-snippets/craft-table-of-contents/README.md

 {{text|anchors}}
 ```
-Don't forget to give your links bit of left margin to show their hierarchy.
+Don't forget to give each of your links bit of left margin to show their hierarchy.

 ```
 li{